deepdoctection/notebooks/README.md

   </h3>
 </p>

 In this repo you will find jupyter notebooks that used to be in the main repo [**deep**doctection](https://github.com/deepdoctection/deepdoctection).
+If you encouter problems, feel free to open an issue in the **deep**doctection repository.

 In addition, the repo contains a folder with examples that are used in the notebooks.